writing your resume

 VOLUNTEER EXPERIENCE

-• If applies, list volunteer experience
+• If applies, list volunteer experience or projects you are proud of.

 SKILLS

-• Skills, languages, software.
+• Skills, languages, software, tools.

 • Make sure the skills you display relate to the requirements of the job.

-EDUCATION CERTIFICATIONS AWARDS INTERESTS
+EDUCATION CERTIFICATIONS and AWARDS

 • Do not disregard the value of this section.
-It gives insight into things you care for and are interested in — which could weigh in on your alignment with the company culture or colleagues,
+It gives insight into things you care for and are interested in — which could weigh in on your alignment with the company culture or colleagues.

 Resume Design